dmidlo/histdata.com-tools/docs/euro-area-germany-france-backfill.md

 - `versions.json` and its one active database version;
 - the versioned `metadata.json` record schema;
 - all 81 data chunks containing 20,073 publication records;
-- the exact selection predicate: publication type `92` and the source-authored title `Monetary policy decisions`;
+- the exact selection predicate: publication type `92` and either observed source title, `Monetary policy decisions` or `Monetary Policy Decisions`;
-- the 1999 predecessor and all 298 in-window HTML decision pages; and
+- the 1999 predecessor and all 299 in-window HTML decision pages; and
-- byte length and SHA-256 for every one of the 382 official artifacts.
+- byte length and SHA-256 for every one of the 383 official artifacts.

-The retained corpus contains 42,018,085 bytes and 382 distinct SHA-256 digests.
-Its compact packaged receipt is `ecb-archive-manifest:sha256:112cdfa7ade349a2ee189b7dc0a3f8c32568925f5516ee349ed69cc336bde408`.
+The retained corpus contains 42,121,110 bytes and 383 distinct SHA-256 digests.
+Its compact packaged receipt is `ecb-archive-manifest:sha256:982537c514abd658ea04983296094cde827f70a1c178115d6c7b76e6a39c90e3`.

 Each decision preserves a native `RATE_SET` with separate components for the main refinancing operations, marginal lending facility, and deposit facility.
 The parser does not assign values by a fixed position: it reads the source-authored component order.
 This is essential after 12 September 2024, when the ECB began presenting the deposit rate first.
-Ordered comparison with the preceding official page produces 237 holds, 32 easing decisions, and 29 tightening decisions with no discontinuity in the rate lineage.
+Ordered comparison with the preceding official page produces 238 holds, 32 easing decisions, and 29 tightening decisions with no discontinuity in the rate lineage.

 FOEDB's publication timestamp has two empirically distinct meanings:

-- 226 in-window publications through 7 September 2017 carry date-only
+- 227 in-window publications through 7 September 2017 carry date-only
   placeholder epochs and therefore do not receive invented intraday clocks;
 - 72 publications from 26 October 2017 onward carry exact minutes, with the
   local decision clock moving from 13:45 to 14:15 Europe/Berlin on 21 July